Hannah Goldy

-Hannah Eliza Goldschmidt (born May 18, 1992) is an American mixed martial artist who competes in the Flyweight division of the Ultimate Fighting Championship.
+Hannah Goldy (born May 18, 1992), is an American mixed martial artist who competes in the Flyweight division.
+A professional since 2016, she is most notable for her time in the Ultimate Fighting Championship.

 Background

 Goldy grew up in Vermont snowboarding, running track, and competing in cross-country.
 In 2014, while living in Manhattan she went with her father to a boxing event called "Friday Night Fights", held in an old church.
 She immediately fell in love with martial arts and went to a gym the next day.
-Before MMA, she had a boxing match and three Muay Thai fights, winning all 4.
+Before MMA, she had a boxing match and three Muay Thai fights, winning all four.

 Mixed martial arts career

 Early career

 She made her professional debut against future UFC fighter Gillian Robertson at Island Fights 37 on March 11, 2016, winning the bout via unanimous decision.
 She would then go on to win her bout against Vanessa Marie Grimes via TKO in the second round at Island Fights 46.
 At Premier FC 26 she faced Lisa Blaine, defeating her via unanimous decision, followed by a bout against Shannon Goughary at Island Fights 50, which she won in similar fashion.

 Goldy was invited onto Dana White's Contender Series 17 on June 18, 2019, where she faced Kali Robbins.
 She won the bout via unanimous decision, but wasn't offered a UFC contract.